Vlad Reiser

-Vlad Reiser (born 7 May 1993), is a Belarusian-Swedish singer and YouTuber with more than 480,000 subscribers.
+Vladislav Melesjtjenkov, known as Vlad Reiser (born 7 May 1993), is a Belarusian-Swedish singer and YouTuber with more than 480,000 subscribers.
 Reiser came to Sweden from Belarus with his family in 2002 when he was nine years old.

+Reiser rose to prominence after starting a successful YouTube channel, NormelTV, with his friend Daniel Norlin.
+The channel is, as of 2023, no longer active.
+Instead both Reiser and Norlin has focused on growing their own separate channels.

 Vlad Reiser hosted the Nickelodeon show Hey Nickelodeon Med Vlad & Athena.
 Reiser has also made appearances on various Swedish TV-show, as Farmen VIP (2019) & MTV Ridiculousness (2018).

 Vlad participated in Melodifestivalen 2019 with the song "Nakna i regnet", which he performed in the second semi-final.
 He made it to the Second Chance round.

+Controversy

+In January 2021, Reiser uploaded a YouTube video where he rated underage girls on TikTok based on sexual criteria.
+The video was criticized by Swedish celebrities such as Filip Dikmen, Joakim Lundell and Cissi Wallin, before it was taken down.
+Reiser later apologized for the video.